 TDChristian Blended courses follow the Ontario Ministry of Education guidelines and consist of watching videos, completing assignments (including a final evaluation), and corresponding or interacting with the course teacher and peers through Edsby, our student engagement system.
-Students often get help from their teacher onsite, as well.
+Students also work with their teacher in person at TDChristian.